raggar/RahulAggarwal1016/README.md

 ![Hello Word](https://github.com/RahulAggarwal1016/RahulAggarwal1016/blob/master/banner.png)

 Thank you for visiting my Github Profile!
 I am an 18-year-old student developer from Vaughan Ontario who is passionate about full-stack web development.
-I am currently attending the University of Waterloo for Software Engineering and have worked at several startups in the past such as **AirMatrix** and **Waves Egaming**.
+I am currently attending the University of Waterloo for Software Engineering and have worked at several startups in the past such as **AirMatrix**, **Remitbee**, and **Waves Egaming**.

 ### Skills
 <p>